 Its members are part of a global faith community.
 The Adventist family comes together to worship, fellowship, and support each other, just like we saw the apostolic church did.

 Though as you may expect, they are well adapted into the twenty-first century in terms of their services and general operations.

-Despite this amazing diversity of nations, cultures, political and economic environments, the SDA Church is highly organized.
+Despite this amazing diversity of nations, cultures, political and economic environments, the Adventist church is highly organized.

-The leaders at the General Conference (GC) include an elected executive committee and president.
+The leaders at the general conference include an elected executive committee and president.
 It’s the administrative hub of the Adventist denomination.
-And it works to put together policies and doctrine within the Adventist Church.
+And it works to put together policies and doctrine within the Adventist church.

 - East-Central Africa Division (ECD) Nairobi, Kenya